cloudflare/cloudflare-docs/content/spectrum/get-started/index.md

 ## Create a Spectrum application using a Load Balancer

 To create a Spectrum application using a Load Balancer, you will need to generate a Load Balancer from the dashboard or via the API.
-Follow the [Create a load balancer](/load-balancing/how-to/create-load-balancer/) workflow for help.
+Refer to the [Create a load balancer](/load-balancing/how-to/create-load-balancer/) workflow for help.

 {{<Aside>}}